Hitain09/Practice-Questions-in-C/README.md

 Program 6:<br>
 Write a program to convert decimal to hexa decimal number.<br><br>
 Program 7:<br>
-Write a program to print formatted output.
+Write a program to print formatted output.<br><br>
+Program 8:<br>
+Write a program to print nth bit of number.